 - 1. On the main environments page, in the upper right-hand corner of the screen, click on the Select Action drop-down list and select the Import Environment option. - 2.
-The screen prompts you for the following items: - 3.
-Import Settings Click the checkbox if you want to import settings as well. - 4.
-Force Overwrite Specify whether the import should fail if an object already exists with the same ID or the existing object should be overwritten.
-Click on force overwrite checkbox if you want to overwrite the existing object.
+The screen prompts you for the following items: - Import Settings Click the checkbox if you want to import settings as well. - Force Overwrite Specify whether the import should fail if an object already exists with the same ID or the existing object should be overwritten.
+Click on force overwrite checkbox if you want to overwrite the existing object. - Application You can select the existing application from the application drop-down or you can enter the application name to create a new application. - Environment You can select the existing environment from the environment drop-down or you can enter the environment name to create a new environment. - OTF Environment Click on OTF Environment checkbox to import the on-the-fly connectors into that environment.

-- 5. Application You can select the existing application from the application drop-down or you can enter the application name to create a new application. - 6.
-Environment You can select the existing environment from the environment drop-down or you can enter the environment name to create a new environment. - 7.
-OTF Environment Click on OTF Environment checkbox to import the on-the-fly connectors into that environment.
-You can select the existing environment from the environment drop-down or you can enter the environment name to create a new environment. - 8.
-Passphrase You can input the Passphrase by clicking the Use Passphrase checkbox.
-If the exported file is used the passphrase then you should use the same passphrase for the import as well. - 9.
-Settings File Click on Select... button to browse for the exported settings file that contains the information you want to import.
-(This file must be a previously exported masking environment.) - 10.
-Environment File Click on Select... button to browse for the exported environment file that contains the information you want to import.
-(This file must be a previously exported Masking environment.) - 11.
+- Source Application You can select the existing application from the source application drop-down or you can enter the application name to create a new application. - Source Environment You can select the existing environment from the environment drop-down or you can enter the environment name to create a new environment. - Passphrase You can input the Passphrase by clicking the Use Passphrase checkbox.
+If the exported file is used the passphrase then you should use the same passphrase for the import as well. - Settings File Click on Select... button to browse for the exported settings file that contains the information you want to import.
+(This file must be a previously exported masking environment.) - Environment File Click on Select... button to browse for the exported environment file that contains the information you want to import.
+(This file must be a previously exported Masking environment.) - 3.
 Click Import button to start the import operation.

-A status pop-up appears.
-You can wait to finish the import operation or you can close the popup page and check the import status for later.
-When the import operation is complete, it will show the final status of the import operation on the pop-up page.
-You can also check the import status from Async Task Status (see page 0) page.
+A status message appears in the bottom sheet with the Async Task Id generated for the import, using which you can check the import status from Async Task Status page.
+When the import operation is complete, it will automatically update the current status of the import operation on the Async Task Status page.

-6.1.8 Editing an environment
+6.1.7 Editing an environment